 Where the Pancakes Are | London Bridge

 This seems like a reasonable place to start.
 The menu here is just pancakes: American ones, French ones, Dutch ones, vegan ones; you name it, they make it.
-And on Pancake Day itself they’ll be spilling into Flat Iron Square to make sure everyone gets a seat, as well as serving lemon and sugar-inspired cocktails, hosting lemon bobbing and three-legged pancake flipping races (you’ll need to provide your own frying pan) and staying open till midnight.
+And on Pancake Day itself they’ll be spilling into Flat Iron Square to make sure everyone gets a seat, as well as serving half a dozen of their favourite recipe stacks (blueberries & bacon; pear & caramel; lemon & sugar, etc.) plus cocktails.
+And they’re open until 9.30pm.